-The Astonishing Life of Octavian Nothing, Traitor to the Nation, Volume I
+Astonishing Life of Octavian Nothing, Traitor to the Nation, Vol. 1: The Pox Party

 Various diaries, letters, and other manuscripts chronicle the experiences of Octavian, a young African American, from birth to age 16, as he is brought up as part of a science experiment in the years leading up to and during the Revolutionary War.